ZeroMetrics/WarRanks/README.md

 or butchering.

 Higher ranks are hediffs with gradually bigger buffs (social, pain resistance, mental break resistance, and from rank 12 up a little shooting/melee/manipulation/sight).
-Rank 24 tops out at Social Impact +35%, Pain Shock +50%, Mental Break -20%, Shooting/Melee +10%, Manip/Sight +10%.
+I kept it moderate.

 A small rank icon shows above a colonist while they're selected or drafted (hover it for the title and kill count), and you get a message when someone earns a promotion.